DiesDxo/webvisitor/README.md

 ## 📢 Information

 It should be noted that this bot must use a `Proxy (HTTP).` If it doesn't use a proxy, this bot will `NOT` be able to run.

-I suggest using `10-20 Residental Proxy (HTTP)` for Socks5 or others I haven't tried, you can try it yourself
+I suggest using `20-50 Residental Proxy (HTTP)` for Socks5 or others I haven't tried, you can try it yourself.

+I dedicate it to people who are tired of waiting for a long time to index their website/blog, maybe this will help a little.
+I am not responsible if someone abuses this script to send traffic continuously without stopping, because it can cause non-indexing, aka the loss of the web/blog index from Google.

+`Take your own risk!`